dcdpr/did-btcr2/chapters/Index.md

 All Beacon Signals broadcast from a ::BTCR2 Beacon:: in the ::Contemporary DID Document:: MUST be processed as part of DID document resolution.
 The ::Beacon Type:: in the service defines how ::Beacon Signals:: MUST be processed.

 Any on-chain Beacon Signal that cannot be processed renders the related DID invalid.
-For this reason, all Beacon Signals MUST ensure the approval by the DID controller, so that only approved Signals can be posted to Bitcoin.
-For resilience, BTCR2 DIDs can specify any number of Beacons and SHOULD include at least one Singleton Beacon as a fallback in case all Aggregation Beacons fail.
+For this reason, all DID controllers SHOULD ensure the ::Beacon Addresses:: they include in their DID document require their cryptographic approval so spend ::UTXO:: controlled by the address, so that only approved Signals can be posted to Bitcoin.
+For resilience, BTCR2 DIDs can specify any number of Beacons and SHOULD include at least one ::Singleton Beacon:: as a fallback in case all ::Aggregation Beacons:: fail.

 A ::Beacon Signal:: commits to, and anchors in a Bitcoin block, 32 bytes of information that represents one of the following: